Prostate Cancer & Its Treatment

 Pathology:

 The human body is made up of billions of cells.
 These cells multiply and ensure growth, tissue renewal and wound healing.
-Cancer is an illness characterized by a significant growth and proliferation of abnormal cells.
-These cells form tumor (tumor), which are called as cancerous or malignant growths.
+Cancer is an illness characterized by the significant growth and proliferation of abnormal cells.
+These cells form tumors, which are called cancerous or malignant growths.
 In man, the prostate is one of the parts of the body most frequently affected by cancer.

 Symptoms of Prostate Cancer:

-Cancer of prostate usually progresses very slowly.
+Cancer of the prostate usually progresses very slowly.
 Early prostate cancer causes no pain.
-It is only when it invades other tissues or nerves in the neighboring areas, or it goes to the bones that it starts causing pain.
-Symptoms of prostate cancer may vary from person to person, however, the more common one is as follows:
+It is only when it invades other tissues or nerves in the neighboring areas or it goes to the bones that it starts causing pain.
+Symptoms of prostate cancer may vary from person to person; however, the more common one is as follows:

-• With cancer of the prostate, the gland enlarges in size and presses on the urethra.
-This poses a problem with the flow of urine and patient may have difficulty starting the process of urination.
+- With cancer of the prostate, the gland expands in size and presses on the urethra.
+This poses a problem with the flow of urine and the patient may have difficulty starting the process of urination.

-• Painful or burning urination, which is called as dysuria.
+- Painful or burning urination, which is called dysuria.

 Symptoms associated with metastatic prostatic cancer include:

-• Such patients could also present primarily with paralysis of the lower limbs, which is called as paraplegia.
+- Such patients could also present primarily with paralysis of the lower limbs, which is called paraplegia.

 It can be clearly seen that the most frequent symptoms of prostate cancer are identical to those of BPH.
 It is for this reason that, if you have these symptoms, you should consult your family doctor.
 In most cases, the cause will be a benign tumor (BPH).
-Regular check-ups can detect prostatic cancer in its early stage, which increases the likelihood of a cure.
-To ensure early detection annual checkups including a digital rectal exam (DRE) and a prostate-specific antigen (PSA) test are recommended after age 45.
+Regular check-ups can detect prostatic cancer in its early stages, which increases the likelihood of a cure.
+To ensure early detection, annual checkups, including a digital rectal exam (DRE) and a prostate-specific antigen (PSA) test, are recommended after age 45.

 Causes of Prostate Cancer: